duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	- Which word contains the sound described as "voiceless velar stop" in the sentence "I scream, you scream, we all scream for ice cream"? #card collapsed:: true
 		- scream, cream
+	- Which word contains the sound described as "voiceless alveolo-palatal affricate" in the sentence "I saw a kitten eating chicken in the kitchen"? #card collapsed:: true
+		- chicken, kitchen
+	- How can you describle the initial sound of the word "shepherd"? #card collapsed:: true
+		- voiceless alveolo-palatal fricative
 	- Choose the description for the initial consonant of the word "psychometric". #card card-last-interval:: 4 card-repeats:: 1